KiraCoding/volt/README.md

 See [`CONTRIBUTING.md`][CONTRIBUTING] for contributing to the project.

 ## License
-Revolt is distributed under the terms of the GNU General Public License v3.0.
+Volt is distributed under the terms of the GNU General Public License v3.0.
 - [`LICENSE`][license] ─ `GNU GPL-3.0` ─ https://www.gnu.org/licenses/gpl-3.0.en.html

 [LICENSE]: ./LICENSE